Your home birth

 Practicalities – what to gather for a birth at home?

-thanks to all those in the Home Birth in Aotearoa facebook community for their suggestions and information).
+Thanks to all those in the Home Birth in Aotearoa Facebook community for their suggestions and information.
 We have compiled some suggestions for what you may like to do in the way of preparation for your birthing space.
 Birth happens with or without special equipment and your preparation and level of expectations will be individualized.
 The purpose of this page is to provide you with some inspirations and ideas you may not have thought of yourself.
 It’s by no means a list of essentials, nor is it the definitive, exhaustive list!
-If you have a smart idea we could add, please feel free to comment on our news feed, message our facebook page or email us.

 Waterbirth at home